Lemonade More and Less Activities for Preschoolers

 But really, all you need are some red buttons.

-How to Teach the More and Less Activity
+How to Teach Comparison Using Lemonade More and Less Counting Mats

-Here’s how to play.
+Want to make the most of this activity?
+Here’s a step-by-step guide to using the printable for teaching more and less.
 (Don’t worry, these instructions are on the counting mats, too).

 - Draw a lemonade card and count the number of strawberries on that card.